 - Maintain the silence and meditation of the yoga room.
 Yoga does not include esoteric spiritual practices in the posture series, so we ask that everyone respect the silence of the yoga room to allow others time to focus and meditate as they choose.
 Keep social conversation outside of the yoga room.

-- The changing rooms are not your personal day spa.
+The changing rooms are available for everyone to use.
 Please be efficient in the use of your time in the showers and changing rooms.
-The Yoga Garage encourages all students to be in and out of the changing rooms within the 30 minutes between classes if at all possible.
-We ask you to respect the time and space of other students, as well as the request of staff to make efficient use of time before and after classes.
+The Yoga Garage encourages all students to be in and out of the changing rooms within a reasonable time after your class has finished!

 - Treat others how you would like to be treated.
 Rude, insulting, or offensive behaviour directed at students and staff at The Yoga garage will not be tolerated.
 Students exhibiting this behaviour will be asked to leave.